dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 validate={hasValue}
 ```

-The `email` validator can be used to check whether a field is a valid e-mail
+The `email` validator can be used to check whether a field is a valid email
 address.

 ```jsx